jac307/MediaArtTutorials/ART1TI3/Gen-Visuals-01.md

 - How will we ensure visual connection across all compositions?

 #### 🔹 Process & Collaboration
-- How will we divide the work evenly?
+- How will we divide roles in the group?
-- How will we document progress? (screenshots, sketches, short videos)
+- How will we document progress? *(e.g., screenshots, prompts, short notes)*

 ---